 Contact Sanders.Law Today

-At Sanders.Law, our Kansas City truck accident attorneys begin collecting evidence as soon as they take a case.
-We will immediately contact the trucker’s employer and request any pertinent paperwork that can help your case, investigate the driving history of the trucker, the maintenance history of the truck, and more.
+At Sanders.Law, our Kansas and Missouri truck accident lawyers begin collecting evidence as soon as they take a case.
+We immediately contact the trucker’s employer and request any pertinent paperwork that can help your case, investigate the history of the driver, the maintenance record of the truck, and more.
 Our legal team aims to expose unspoken pressures instilled in truckers and how the current system endangers and even destroys the lives of innocent civilians across the country.

-For effective and passionate legal representation, contact our Kansas City truck accident attorneys today at (816) 844-6938 and ask about scheduling a free consultation.
+For effective and passionate legal representation in either Kansas or Missouri, contact our Kansas City truck accident attorneys today at (816) 844-6938 and ask about scheduling a free consultation.